Supreme Court welcomes the public again, and a new justice

 Justices Clarence Thomas, Samuel Alito and Neil Gorsuch, who once was a law clerk to Kennedy, also appeared inclined to side with Chantell and Michael Sackett, who have wanted to build a home close to Priest Lake in Idaho for 16 years and won an earlier round in their legal fight at the Supreme Court.

-The justices heard arguments for the first time since issuing a landmark ruling stripping away women’s constitutional protections for abortion.
+Monday’s arguments were the first time the justices were back hearing cases since issuing a landmark ruling stripping away women’s constitutional protections for abortion.
 And for the first time in two and a half years, since the court closed in March 2020 because of the coronavirus pandemic, the public was allowed inside the courtroom, although the court is continuing to provide live audio of arguments on its website.

-The court’s overturning of the nearly 50-year-old Roe v.
-Wade abortion decision is still reverberating in legal fights over state abortion bans and other restrictions.
-But a new stack of high-profile cases awaits the justices.
+Because of the pandemic the court is still closed to the public outside of arguments.
+And two justices wore masks in court Monday: Justice Sonia Sotomayor, who has diabetes and has worn a mask in court consistently during the pandemic, and Justice Elena Kagan, who the court said tested negative for COVID-19 but had been exposed to someone with the virus.

+A new stack of high-profile cases awaits the justices in the upcoming term.
 Several cases the court has agreed to hear involve race or elections or both, and the court has also agreed to hear a dispute that returns the issue of free speech and LGBTQ rights to the court.

 Also hanging over the justices is some unfinished business from last term: the leak of a draft of the abortion decision seven weeks before it was formally announced.
 Chief Justice John Roberts ordered an investigation, but the court has yet to provide an update.

+In addition to the abortion ruling, the court also expanded gun rights, reined in the government’s ability to fight climate change and blocked a Biden administration effort to get workers at large companies vaccinated against COVID-19.

-Other significant cases include a controversial Republican-led appeal that could dramatically change the way elections for Congress and the presidency are conducted by handing more power to state legislatures.
+This term’s significant cases include a struggle over whether Alabama must draw an additional Black majority congressional district, set for arguments Tuesday, and a controversial Republican-led appeal that could dramatically change the way elections for Congress and the presidency are conducted by handing more power to state legislatures.
 There’s also the case of a Colorado website designer who says her religious beliefs prevent her working with same-sex couples on their weddings.
 Next month, the justices will hear a challenge to the consideration of race in college admissions.